xiaolai/regular-investing-in-box/docs/en/README.md

 Put simply, the innermost portion, the reptile brain, is in charge of intuition; the middle portion, the monkey brain, is in charge of handling emotions; and the outermost portion, the human brain, is in charge of logic and reasoning.
 It's not an exaggeration to say that all of human culture is based on the neomammalian cortex, which I refer to here as the human brain.
 The largest difference between humans and other mammals is the development of this cortex.

 When the subjects of the experiment mentioned in the previous chapter were presented with choices, they used their human brain to understand them.
-As soon as they started take action, their loss aversion was activated by their monkey brain, but the not-always-correct instinct that loss is a bad thing comes from the reptile brain.
+As soon as they started to take action, their loss aversion was activated by their monkey brain, but the not-always-correct instinct that loss is a bad thing comes from the reptile brain.
 When the subjects were unable to control themselves, this was because their monkey brains acted faster than their human brains, so whenever they had to make an immediate decision, the monkey, or even the reptile, raised its hand first.
 By the time the human had realized what was going on, it was too late.
 This is why the best way to have a cool head in daily life is to first close our eyes and do nothing.

 The metaphor that Plato came up with 2,000 years ago is surprisingly similar to what scientists today have postulated after closer observations of how brains work.
 Take a look: